lucidworks/lucidworks.github.io/eLearning/aicluster/README.md

 ## In this lab  you will set up clustering, evaluate results, and tune the clustering job!
 Let's get started by setting up clustering

-1. Click on the app **Labs** to enter the *Fusion workspace*, this is where you can build and test document clustering
+1. Click on the app **Labs** to enter the *Fusion workspace*, this is where you can build and test document clustering.
+Before proceeding with the lab, please make your way to the JOBS tab under COLLECTIONS located on the side menu.
+Make sure that both the BestBuy_catalog and BestBuy_signals_labs jobs have run.
+If you see a caution sign, please run that job again before attempting to go any further.

 # Setting up Clustering